 About British Wireless for the Blind Fund

-British Wireless for the Blind Fund has been providing specially adapted radios to visually impaired people for more than 80 years.
+British Wireless for the Blind Fund has been providing specially adapted radios to visually impaired people for 90 years.
 We pride ourselves on providing a personal service to each individual who receives a new set.

 For people with sight loss, life becomes a challenge; not just the difficulty of getting out and about, but also the everyday tasks that we take for granted - like turning on the radio in the morning to listen to the news.